New bus facilities ready in time for opening of Herndon Metro Station - NewsBreak

 13-year-old boy shot in the head while raking leaves in Prince George's County: Police

-OXON HILL, Md. — A 13-year-old boy was shot in the head while raking leaves Tuesday afternoon in Temple Hills, Md., Prince George's County police said.
+OXON HILL, Md.
+(7News) — A 13-year-old boy was shot in the head while raking leaves Tuesday afternoon in Temple Hills, Md., Prince George's County police said.
 The shooting took place in the 2100 block of Jameson Street.
-The child was transported to the hospital and is in critical condition,...
+The child was transported to the hospital and is in critical...

 Comments / 0